raizen4/Minesweeper_SchneiderElectrical/README.md

 # Minesweeper_SchneiderElectrical
 # Minesweeper Console Game
-This is a simple implementation of the classic Minesweeper game in a console application using C# and .NET Core.
+This is a simple implementation of the classic Minesweeper game in a console application using C#.
 The game allows the player to navigate a grid filled with hidden mines, trying to reach the other side of the board while avoiding the mines.
 # Further Improvements:
 - For now in order to change the board size, you will have to go to Program.cs and manually override the board size when the call to game.Start(boardSize) is happening.
 This could be improved by allowing the user to decide how large board should be.
 - Given more time, I would have added more unit tests.